alvin677/marsx/README.md

 # MarsX
 This is the official MarsX scripting documentation.
 MarsX uses Javascript to create game logic.

+You may use `CTRL + F` to search on this site.

 **Websites recommended to learn JavaScript at:**

   https://www.w3schools.com/js/ <br />
   https://www.freecodecamp.org/ <br />
   https://www.learn-js.org/ <br />

+  I also recommend using https://chat.openai.com/ with specific questions, you may refer to the 'Three.js editor' when asking questions for better answers.

 MarsX is using Three.js and our modified version of their editor.
 Everything possible with Three.js is possible in the MarsX editor.